About

 This app allows users to see which market regime exists as of the selected date.
 The regime is a result of movements in yields as measured by the Level and Slope components of the yield curve.

-The principal components of the yield curve — Level and Slope — were formalized by Litterman and Scheinkman (1991) and account for the vast majority of historical yield curve variation.
+The components of the yield curve — Level and Slope — follow the framework of Litterman and Scheinkman (1991) and account for the vast majority of historical yield curve variation.
 This app uses the following proxy definitions:

 • Level = 10 Yr (the general level of rates across the curve)